JKamlah/escriptorium_python_connector/README.md

 # Escriptorium Connector

-This simple python package makes it easy to connect to escriptorium and work with the data stored there.
+This simple python package makes it easy to connect to [eScriptorium](https://gitlab.com/scripta/escriptorium) and work with the data stored there.

 ## Installation